mienaikoe/ziyu/Chapters/3-6-Chapter20.md

   "Choke on your own dick."

   He chuckled, "Still alive, and just as profitable.
-Nobody told me you were the fabled senator from Heiko.
+Nobody told me you were the fabled fidelant from Heiko.
 Would have been more gentle when I caught your leg."

   "Maybe your consideration can think to leave me the fuck alone next time."